 Since I was a child, I had done their bidding.
 Day and night, in their presence.
 Enki himself confided in me.
 "The stars are just grand fictions until someone touches them with his hands," Enki once told me as we charted the heavens together.
 And I believe he had touched them.

-He told me many things, some of which were beyond comprehension.
-Described the cosmos.
-Explained the blueprint for life.
-But he had also confided in me.
-When the weight of the yolk he carried rested heavy on his shoulders.
-He had said, “Man is too noisy, like a child’s rattle.
+He spoke to me of the stars, the making of life, and mysteries beyond my grasp.
+But it was the quieter moments I cherished.
+When the weight of the yoke he carried rested heavy on his shoulders.
+One night he complained, “Man is too noisy, like a child’s rattle.
 There is no end to his meddling and fretting.
 I tire of the commotion.”
 I would implore him, “Don’t be bad.”
 And he always laughed.
 I also saw his joy when the sacrifices to his name were sweet when they reached his lips.
 “Lede, the savor of the offerings is heavenly tonight.”
 I enjoyed nothing more than being by his side.
 Being his comforter gave me purpose.
 And now I was alone.
 Just a girl.
 In these kingless halls.

 They had scarcely left on their fiery chariots when the trouble began.
 As the lights of their ships faded from view, the streets of Eridu were packed, every last citizen looking up into the heavens—looking at the past passing into memory.